 Open a novel.
 Flip through to a random paragraph.

 Read it through carefully, then try to rewrite it with the same overarching meaning.
 Try to do this in only two sentences.

 What can be cut/condensed without losing much meaning?

 3. Check common ambiguity causes

-Clarity in writing goes out the window when your reader is trying to understand what information applies to which noun.
+Clarity in writing suffers when your reader struggles to understand what information applies to which noun.